 FAQs on starting a graffiti removal business

 Graffiti is an act of vandalism or intentional destruction of public or private property.
-In legal terms, graffiti is permanently etching, drawing on, painting, marking, scratching, or engraving property without the owner’s and the local council’s consent.
+In legal terms, graffiti is permanently etching, drawing on, painting, marking, scratching, or engraving property without the owner’s consent.

-Graffiti removal clients include schools, libraries, homeowners, retailers, government offices, public utility companies, real estate agents, and real estate developers.
+Graffiti removal customers include schools, libraries, homeowners, retailers, government offices, public utility companies, real estate agents, and real estate developers.

-Most illegal graffiti has little to no aesthetic value, can be an eyesore, and deface the structures they’re on.
+People need graffiti removal services because most illegal graffiti has little to no aesthetic value; Graffiti can be an eyesore and deface the structures they’re on.
 Also, graffiti is a property crime with actual monetary and social costs.
 Graffiti can make a property lose significant resale value.
 As for the social costs, graffiti can make people feel unsafe, as this is often interpreted as a lack of security.
-Any retail establishments could also lose business if their customers see graffiti.
+Retail establishments could also lose business if their customers see graffiti.